rcastle/verilog_fsm/README.md

 Short: :enter/:exit methods must take 0 arguments, :enter/:exit Procs must take one argument.

-If :event and :guard callbacks are methods then they are passed all the arguments that were passed to the transition method.
-With Procs for :event and :guard the caller as well as all the arguments passed to the transition methods are passed.
+If :event and :condition callbacks are methods then they are passed all the arguments that were passed to the transition method.
+With Procs for :event and :condition the caller as well as all the arguments passed to the transition methods are passed.

-Order of callbacks/guards calls
+Order of callbacks/conditions calls
 ==

-The callbacks/guards are called in following order if the guard returns __true__:
+The callbacks/conditions are called in following order if the condition returns __true__:
   * :exit (state)
-  * :guard (transition)
+  * :condition (transition)
   * :event (transition)
   * :enter (state)

-The callbacks/guards are called in following order if the guard returns __false__:
+The callbacks/conditions are called in following order if the condition returns __false__:
   * :exit (state)
-  * :guard (transition)
+  * :condition (transition)

 Graphviz / Dot format